2024/2025

 Complaints about other decisions

-(2) A decision made by CBS according to subsection (1) may be appealed by the complainant to the Danish Agency for Higher Education and Science when the complaint is concerned with an error of law or procedure.
+39. Complaints about decisions made by the Study Board or the Programme Director according to these programme regulations may be appealed to the Danish Agency for Higher Education and Science when the complaint is concerned with an error of law or procedure.
 The deadline for lodging an appeal is 2 weeks from the date when the complainant was informed of the decision.
 The reasoned appeal should be addressed to the agency but sent to CBS Legal, Solbjerg Plads 3, 2000 Frederiksberg.
 It is also possible to send the complaint to: legal@cbs.dk.
 CBS will forward the appeal to the agency, accompanied by a statement.
 CBS will give the complainant the opportunity to comment on the statement, with a time limit of at least 1 week.
 The complainant’s comments, if any, will be enclosed with the other case files when the appeal is forwarded to the agency.

 Complaints about the teaching etc.